 The Global Collaborations element includes ongoing partnerships with numerous international organizations to leverage U.S. expertise with other large-scale projects.
-DOE is partnering with the IEAGHG, the CSLF, the CERC, and is also engaged in a number of large-scale CCS demonstration projects around the world.
+The U.S. Department of Energy (DOE) is partnering with the International Energy Association Greenhouse Gas Research and Development (R&D) Programme (IEAGHG), the Carbon Sequestration Leadership Forum (CSLF), the U.S.-China Clean Energy Research Center (CERC), and is also engaged in a number of large-scale carbon capture and storage (CCS) demonstration projects around the world.

 Working Relationships and Initiatives

 Building global relationships and supporting these projects directly benefits U.S. efforts to develop technologies and tools to meet the strategic goals of the Carbon Storage Program.
 In addition, these collaborations provide a means to encourage exchanging lessons learned and knowledge sharing between industry and academia.
 This facilitates the adoption of appropriate technologies and trains personnel in the United States for future careers in the CCS industry throughout the world.